Wulfsta/ToolheadAlignment/README.md

 Minimize $\sum_{(u, v) \in G} \left(S_{(u, v)} - f(u, v)\right)^2 + \sum_{(u, v) \in G} \left(\hat{S}_{(u, v)} - \hat{f}(u, v)\right)^2$ with variables $x_0, x_1, y_0, y_1,$ and $a_i$ for $1<=i<=6$.

-The notation is a bit informal here, but we assume the bed mesh can be modeled by some offset quadratic function of six parameters, and attempt to fit the data from a bed mesh for each toolhead simultaneously to this quadratic as well as the offset between the toolheads.
+The notation is a bit informal here, but we assume the bed mesh can be modeled by some offset quadratic function, and attempt to fit the data from a bed mesh for each toolhead simultaneously to this quadratic as well as the offset between the toolheads.
 Once this minimization has been completed, we extract $x_1$ and $y_1$ to obtain the offset.